Weathering an Employer's Duties During the Storm

 Employers also have some flexibility if a storm delays the processing and delivery of wage payments to employees as Florida has no law governing the frequency of wage payments.
 However, if an employer has employees outside of Florida, the employer should take note of the laws of those other jurisdictions concerning frequency of wage payments to employees.

-Lowndes wants everyone to stay safe during Hurricane Ian and for the remainder of this hurricane season.
-We stand ready to help employers weather employment issues that arise during this hurricane season and beyond.
+Lowndes wants everyone to stay safe during Hurricane Idalia and for the remainder of this hurricane season.
+Our employment law attorneys stand ready to help employers "weather" (pun intended) employment issues that arise during this hurricane season and beyond.

 This article is for informational purposes only and does not provide legal advice.
 Please do not act or refrain from acting based on anything you read here.
 Please review the full disclaimer for more information.
 Relying on the information provided in this article or communicating with Lowndes through our website does not create an attorney/client relationship.